jackmcarthur/bgw_quick_start/README.md

     * There are many techniques used to do self-consistent GW, consult the literature for more information.
 The default option with `scGWtool.py` is to perform "$QSGW_0$" calculations (repeat `Sigma` with updated wavefunctions/eigenvalues while leaving the dielectric matrix fixed from DFT).
 Fully self-consistent "QSGW" (repeating both `Epsilon` and `Sigma`) is also possible, but note that the charge density `RHO` and `WFNq` files are not updated with the wavefunctions; unless treated manually, use of these DFT files is another approximation.

 ## Epsilon
 * There are three possible values for the `frequency_dependence` flag.
 The default is to calculate only the zero-frequency dielectric matrix.
 This is used in the Hybertsen-Louie Generalized Plasmon Pole Model (GPP), which offers ~0.1-0.2 eV accuracy of the QP energies near the Fermi energy at low cost.
 Another option is to compute the two frequencies used by the Godby-Needs Plasmon Pole Model, which is known to perform better in certain systems with localized electrons, see [[1]](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.88.125205) and other literature.
 Full frequency calculations calculate the dielectric matrix across the whole frequency range, increasing accuracy and giving access to spectral functions and lifetimes.
 It is also more accurate further from the Fermi energy and in systems with localized d/f electrons, though it has a much greater cost.
+* If an `Epsilon` calculation is killed by a time limit or a crash before finishing, it can be restarted from the last q-point calculated by adding the flag `restart` to `epsilon.inp`.
+This requires `WFN` and `WFNq` to be in the HDF5 format (convert with `wfn2hdf.x BIN WFN(q) WFN(q).h5` and add flag `use_wfn_hdf5` to `epsilon.inp`).

 ## Sigma
-* The (default) static remainder option in the code extrapolates trends from the finite sum-over-bands to the infinite sum limit.
+* The (default) static remainder option in the code extrapolates $\Sigma_{nk}$ from the finite sum-over-bands to the infinite sum limit.
 It is recommended in all cases.
-*
+* There is no `restart` feature in `sigma.inp`, however, QP energies are written to `eqp1.dat` one k-point at a time.
+If the `Sigma` job requires multiple runs to finish, you can save `eqp1.dat` from each run and the delete the completed k-points from `sigma.inp` before the next run, then copy-paste each `eqp1.dat` into one final file at the end.
+(It may also be useful to save `sigma_hp.log` from each run and do the same if you want to analyze it and/or use self consistent GW.)

 ## Kernel

 ## Absorption
 * Exciton binding energies generally converge slowly and non-monotonically with the fine-k-grid size in `WFN_fi`, and the more localized an exciton in k-space, the denser the k-grid must be for convergence.
 This is especially challenging in certain low-dimensional systems like TMDs, where the excitons are tightly localized to the K and K' valleys.
-Patched sampling may be useful in these cases.
+The patched sampling feature is useful in these cases.

 ## Convergence parameters for all systems
 *These parameters all vary by system, and convergence should always be tested for novel systems.*